-I’ve used a wide variety of fishing lines over the years including yellow Team Catfish Tug-O-War Monofilament line, yellow Bass Pro Shops Offshore Angler Line, green and yellow Ande Monofilament and a variety of others.
+I’ve used a wide variety of fishing lines over the years including yellow Team Catfish Tug-O-War Monofilament line, yellow Bass Pro Shops Offshore Angler Line, green and yellow Ande Monofilament, and a variety of others.

-What you need this for: Should be pretty self explanatory.
+What you need this for: Should be pretty self-explanatory.
 You’re going to have a heck of a time catching fish without fishing line.

 Braided Fishing Line For Catfish

-I’m not saying there’s not a time and place for the use of braided fishing line because there certainly is.
+I’m not saying there’s not a time and place for the use of a braided fishing line because there certainly is.
 What I am saying is it’s used way more than it’s needed and if you don’t really need it then don’t use it.

 The drag system on most popular fishing reels used for catfish like Abu Garcia Ambassadeur fishing reels has a maximum resistance of approximately fifteen pounds.

-There was a point before I became a guide that I thought braided line was the greatest thing ever but I learned some valuable lessons along the way.
+There was a point before I became a guide that I thought the braided line was the greatest thing ever but I learned some valuable lessons along the way.